jnozzi/cocoadev.com/SiteContent/General/NSSplitView.markdown

  }

-The companion method, <code>splitView:constrainMaxCoordinate:ofSubviewAt:</code> allows you to specify a maximum size for the view.
+The companion method,     splitView:constrainMaxCoordinate:ofSubviewAt: allows you to specify a maximum size for the view.
 Again, the same rules apply - proposedMax is a coordinate, so return a modified value of it.
 If you return a constant, you won't get what you want.
 Here, we make sure that any collapsible subview will leave 90 pixels for the other views.

  - (CGFloat)splitView:(NSSplitView *)sender constrainMaxCoordinate:(float)proposedMax ofSubviewAt:(NSInteger)offset
  {